 Copyright note: This article is originally written by Michela Ferretti.
 Aqua-fish.net owns the full copyright of this article.

-You're welcome to post own unique questions that haven't been answered in the article yet.
-On March 24th 2011 we added the following question here due to merging aqua-fish.net/answers with related pages in order to serve all information from one place.
+Feel free to submit your own unique questions that haven't been addressed in this article yet.
+On March 24th, 2011, we added the following question here after merging aqua-fish.net/answers with related pages to provide all the information in one place.

-• What fish can I keep with a dwarf gourami?
+• What fish can be kept with a Dwarf gourami?

-Answer: These fish should not be kept with aggressive tank mates.
-Some peaceful companions that may work are: Corydoras catfish, bristle nose catfish, tetras, most livebearers, and plecos.
+Answer: Dwarf gouramis should not be housed with aggressive tank mates.
+Suitable peaceful companions include Corydoras catfish, Bristlenose catfish, tetras, most livebearers, and plecos.

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.